szymonograbek/task/README.md

 We created a set of exercises to check your frontend skills required for Software Engineer position at Surfer.

-## How to work in Codesandbox or github codespaces?
+## How to start working?

-// TODO: Instruct users about forking, sending solution to us etc.
+- Clone repository
+- Install dependencies: `npm i`
+- Start development server: `npm start`

 ## Rules